lbd1607/qrcodes/README.md

 <br/>

-## Step 2: Add the QR Code URL Field to the Prisma Model
+## Step 2: Add the QR code URL field to the Prisma model

 Before you start using Blitz to create forms, you'll need to add a field for the QR code URL to your Prisma model and migrate the database.
 For this example, we're using a model named "Blog".